flawsv/apb/README.md

 From now on you must launch your game through this new desktop shortcut in order for the configs to work.

 > [!IMPORTANT]
 > Whenever a game update comes out you must open the default APB launcher, let it update, then close the launcher, reinstall your desired configs and launch the game from your desktop shortcut.
+Do NOT create new APB shortcuts every time there is an update, it is unnecessary.

 > [!NOTE]
 > In order to revert everything back to vanilla and start over, open the default APB launcher, click Options -> Repair and let it finish.
 Once that is done you may close the launcher and start over with modding your game.